patooworld/PWCloud/Microsoft-Ignite-lab.md

 To package your extension as an installable `.vsix` file, you can run `vsce package` from the command line in Visual Studio Code.

 ## Next Steps
 Thank you for attending this Microsoft Ignite session.
-Now that you have learned to build your own SQL Operations Studio extensions, we encourage you to continue to build extensions and contribute to our Extensions Marketplace.
+Now that you have learned to build your own Azure Data Studio extensions, we encourage you to continue to build extensions and contribute to our Extensions Marketplace.

 To learn to build your own extensions:
 - Get the [prerequisites](https://github.com/microsoft/sqlopsstudio/wiki/How-to-Contribute)